NBA and NHL Playoffs tickets explained

 Your tickets will probably be delivered a little later than you’re used to – but that’s OK

-We inform anyone buying tickets through SWIAM that the actual delivery date for tickets can be as late as 24 to 48 hours before the event starts.
+We inform anyone buying tickets through SWIAM that the actual delivery date for tickets can be up to 24-48 hours before the event starts.
 Sometimes, they’re ready immediately, which allows us to get your tickets to you months in advance, but it all depends on the event, team, and ticket type.